BugKun/node-proxy-server/README.md

 ```

 #### mode
   There are only two options, 'normal' and 'maintainace'.
 Maintenance mode can display the maintenance information when users visit any page.
-Of course, you also can use it to verify the identity for your website .
+Of course, you also can use it to verify the identity for your website.

 #### maintainace
   Configured is an object, which has 'value' and 'ContentType'.
 The 'value' is a text, which is the information about the website status , when the site is maintained.
   ```JavaScript